 Bold, courageous, sensitive, strong, a survivor, genuine, love hard, loyal, dedicated, a pleasure seeker, free spirited, overachiever, focused, positive, ambitious and intelligent.

 Despite it all, I make no excuses or play the blame game.
 My flaws and shortcoming have been embraced.
 I have kept afloat and reinvented myself in ways many can’t fathom.
 I am a ‘Polished Diamond’ indeed.

-The post effects of releasing my innermost pain from hurt, demons and secrets in an effort to heal, was worth every word written in “A Diamond in the Rough.”
-Most would find it embarrassing putting their business out on front street.
-I found that I was doing myself a disservice by keeping it in and rotting my insides.
-It was truly liberating, helped to break generational cycles and mental barriers, which has allowed for emotional growth.
-We are often living in the past, afraid to explore and take chances and risk, out of fear.
+The post effects of releasing my innermost pain, demons and secrets in an effort to heal, was worth every word written in “A Diamond in the Rough.”
+Most would be ashamed or embarrassed putting their business out on front street.
+I found I was doing myself a disservice by keeping it in and ruining my insides.
+Releasing was truly liberating and helped to break generational cycles and mental barriers, which has allowed for emotional growth.
+We are often living in the past, afraid to explore and take risk because of fear.
 There is nothing more freeing, than living in present moments and looking forward to future enjoyment, without being held hostage by my past.

-I’ve learned, no matter your circumstance and the cards dealt, life continues to move forward and it is expected of us to ride the wave.
-Despite my shortcomings, there hasn’t been any goals set forth to big of a challenge to achieve or a rejection or a feeling of failure, worth using my past as an excuse.
+I’ve learned, no matter your circumstance and the cards dealt, life continues to move forward and it is expected of us to keep moving as well.

 My healing is ongoing.
 Somehow, I don’t think you ever heal, just learn to cope and manage through the pain.
-For what it is worth, I am the vessel the sacrificial lamb to have had my experiences to be of help to you.
+For what it’s worth, I am the vessel the sacrificial lamb to have had my experiences to be of help to you.

-Visit my blog ‘Let’s Talk,’ for tips, tools and questions and answer to help get you through.
+Visit my blog ‘Let’s Talk,’ for tips and tools to help get you through.